dexie/dexie-website/docs/Tutorial/Understanding-the-basics.md

 ## Creating Database vs opening existing

 IndexedDB (and Dexie) has a built-in system for db installation and schema upgrades.
-This is something that many users have had problems to understand.
-I get the same questions over and over.
-People try to do these things manually.
+Many people think they will have to check if database needs to be created and run different code depending on whether the database was installed on the client or not.
+This is not neeeded.
+Your dexie code can be declarative (you declare what tables and schemas you have in current and previously released versions and you let Dexie / indexedDB handle the situation where a database wasn't created yet, needs upgrade or is already on latest version).

+IndexedDB is designed for handling database creation and upgrades through the `onupgradeneeded` event, and define the schema there.
+There is no native method for checking whether a database exists or not.
+Dexie adds a declarative schema syntax on top of that so that you don't need to subscribe to the `onupgradeneeded` event either.

 ## Declarative Schema
 The database schema is declarative, not imperative.